ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 using and its accepted synonym, or they may use a query which returns records from unaccepted synonyms.

-Any number of taxa may be synonymous, but only one of these should have the value "accepted synonym of," and it should have this value for each of its synonyms.
-Accepted synonyms should have a [Valid Catalog Term](#valid_term) flag of "yes."
-The other synonyms should have the value "synonym of," for each synonym, and their Valid Catalog Term flag should be "no."
+Any number of taxa may be synonymous, but only one should have the Taxon Status of “valid.”
+The other synonyms should have the Taxon Status “invalid.”

 [Named hybrids](#named_hybrid) have a unique relationship to their parent taxa, and this is expressed by "hybrid offspring of."
 Each named